The Joseph Smith Papers: History of the project

-Larry H. Miller provided initial funding for a team of experts at Brigham Young University that examined documents from the early history of the LDS Church.
-This team later compiled The Joseph Smith Papers.
-Miller funded this project with a donation of $10 million in bonds and additional cash contributions.

 Publishing

 In February 2008, the Church Historian's Press, was established "for publishing works related to the Church's origin and growth."
-The publication of The Joseph Smith Papers is the press's initial project.

-Marlin K. Jensen, Church Historian and Recorder at the time of the announcement, said the project will include "journals, diaries, correspondence, articles and notices.
+The publication of The Joseph Smith Papers was the press's initial project.
+Marlin K. Jensen, Church Historian and Recorder at the time of the press' establishment, said the papers project would include "journals, diaries, correspondence, articles and notices.
 Everything of a written nature Joseph Smith generated, or over which he had oversight."
-High resolution images of many of the original documents were published by Brigham Young University Press in 2002 as part of Selected Collections from the Archives of The Church of Jesus Christ of Latter-day Saints.
-The two volume set contains 76 DVDs of images from 1830 to 1923, including complete images of the Joseph Smith Collection, circa 1831-1844, the Revelations Collections, circa 1831-1876, architectural drawings of the Nauvoo Temple, and several volumes containing minutes from meetings Joseph Smith attended or oversaw.

-Before publication, transcripts of the manuscripts are verified three times, and annotation is supplied to illuminate the historical context of each document.."
+Prior to publication of the documents, transcripts of the manuscripts were verified three times, and annotation was supplied to provide the historical context for each document.

 The first volume of The Joseph Smith Papers, entitled, The Joseph Smith Papers, Journals, Volume 1: 1832–1839, was released in December 2008.
 Despite the $50 retail price, unexpectedly high demand caused the initial printing of 12,500 copies to sell out in two weeks, and the publishers to triple their projected second printing order to 16,500.
 Many Christmas purchasers bought gift certificates for the coming printing and some extant copies were resold for over twice the retail price.

+The final printed volume, number 15 of the Documents series, was published on June 27, 2023.
+Even though the print volumes are completed, new content will continue to come and the website will see "substantial work" beyond 2023.

 Volumes

-The Joseph Smith Papers project anticipates that it will publish around two dozen print volumes, as well as some additional volumes published online.
-The Joseph Smith Papers have been divided into the following series: